8 Paloma Recipes To Leave You Hyped For A Tequila-Filled Summer

 - In a tin with ice, combine all ingredients and shake.
 Strain into a highball that’s half-rimmed with spices (salt, sugar, pomegranate dust, and cayenne) and fresh ice.
 To finish it off, sprinkle in a pinch of pink sea salt.

-Cantarito – From Cenote Tequila
+CANTARITO – From Cenote Tequila

 Ingredients: